 Maria is a DPhil Candidate in Migration Studies at the University of Oxford.
 She holds a Hill Foundation Scholarship and her doctoral research and fieldwork will be part of this ERC-funded EMPTINESS project.

 Maria obtained an MSc in Human Geography from the Moscow Lomonosov State University in 2012 and a Russian postgraduate degree, Candidate of Sciences in Human Geography, from the Institute of Geography Russian Academy of Sciences in 2015.
 She was a Visiting Fellow at the Leibniz Institute for Regional Geography in Leipzig (Germany) in 2015, working on the ira.urban project Urban Reconfigurations in Post-Soviet Space funded by the Leibniz Association.
 Furthermore, her Visiting Fellowship at the Institute of Geography Université Paris 1 Panthéon-Sorbonne (France) in 2019 was supported by the “Bourses Metchnikov” Embassy of France in Moscow’s short-term academic mobility grant.

-Maria’s research interests include urban geography and planning studies with a focus on Eastern Europe.
-Her recent work is devoted to the analysis of governance, planning, and place-making in Russian small- and medium-sized shrinking cities.
-The results of these studies were published in three journal articles and lay the foundation for an edited volume Shrinking Cities in Postsocialist Countries (eds.
-Wu, C-T, Gunko, M, Stryjakiewicz, T, and Zhou, K) to be published by Routledge in 2021-22.
+Maria’s research interests lie in the intersection of urban studies and social anthropology, more specifically state-space relations, infrastructuring, urban decay, and ruination with a geographical focus on Eastern Europe and Southern Caucasus.
+Her previous work was devoted to the analysis of governance, planning, and place-making in Russian small- and medium-sized shrinking cities.
+The results of these studies were published in several journal articles and lay the foundation for an edited volume Postsocialist Shrinking Cities (eds.
+Wu, C-T, Gunko, M, Stryjakiewicz, T, and Zhou, K) published by Routledge in 2022.